-What is Considered Inventory for a Restaurant?
+What is Considered for a ?

 To find your Net Profit, you subtract your COGS and labor costs from your sales, then add back total operating costs.
 Net Profit = Gross Profit (Total Sales - COGS) - Labor Cost + Total Operating Cost.

-How to Measure Your Restaurant’s Financial Health
+How to Measure Your 's Financial Health

-There are many ways to do restaurant accounting and track your establishment's financial health.
-You'll want to keep a restaurant balance sheet, which measures your assets, liabilities, and equity at a given point in time, a cash flow statement, which measures your cash flow, and an income statement, or P&L, which measures your revenue, expenses, and profit in a period of time.
+There are many ways to do accounting and track your establishment's financial health.
+You'll want to keep a balance sheet, which measures your assets, liabilities, and equity at a given point in time, a cash flow statement, which measures your cash flow, and an income statement, or P&L, which measures your revenue, expenses, and profit in a period of time.

-Knowing your periodic sales figures is key to understanding your financials and the health of your restaurant business.
+Knowing your periodic sales figures is key to understanding your financials and the health of your business.

 Once you know your sales, you'll want to enter it into a periodic P&L statement.

-The P&L gives you an idea of your restaurant’s financial health over a period of time, measuring whether or not you are profitable.
+The P&L gives you an idea of your 's financial health over a period of time, measuring whether or not you are profitable.
 A P&L is perhaps the most important financial document in your accounting records.

 Some key figures on your P&L are your costs, or expenses.
 These include direct costs, which are costs that go into producing your product, and indirect costs, which are costs that generally keep your business operating.
 You can aggregate these expenses into buckets of categories on your P&L.

-Some restaurant expense categories reflected on an income statement can include: COGS, labor expenses, operating expenses, promotional and marketing expenses, repairs and maintenance, occupancy such as rent and insurance, and corporate overhead such as management fees and franchise royalties.
+Some expense categories reflected on an income statement can include: COGS, labor expenses, operating expenses, promotional and marketing expenses, repairs and maintenance, occupancy such as rent and insurance, and corporate overhead such as management fees and franchise royalties.

 Here is a breakdown of some common expense buckets and what's included: